pytest-dev/pyfakefs/master/_sources/intro.rst.txt

   between binary and textual file objects).

-- pyfakefs is only tested with CPython and the newest PyPy versions, other Python implementations will probably not work.
+- pyfakefs is only tested with CPython and the newest PyPy versions, other Python implementations will probably not work

 - Differences in the behavior in different Linux distributions or different MacOS or Windows versions may not be reflected in the implementation, as